Pacific Northwest Destination

 Most traffic from the east follows I-84, which becomes Banfield Freeway on the East Side, then intersects I-5.
 East-west thoroughfares are US 26 and US 30.
 Both funnel traffic into Portland from points along the Pacific on the west; from the east US 26 skirts Mt.
 Hood on its approach, while US 30 parallels the Columbia River, frequently following the I-84 alignment.

 Bypass routes are provided by I-405, which skirts the western downtown area, and I-205, which swings in a wider arc through the east.
 Both interchange with major routes and streets en route.

 Street SystemPortland is divided into five sections—S.W., S.E., N., N.W. and N.E.—with the Willamette River dividing east from west and Burnside Street separating north from south.
 A series of 11 bridges connects the east and west sides.
 Street addresses are keyed to each of the sections—121 N.E.
 21st Ave., or 200 S.W.
 Taylor St.

 The city's major thoroughfares are, from west to east, Burnside Street, Sandy Boulevard and US 26 (Powell Boulevard), and from north to south, Grand Avenue, Martin Luther King Jr. Boulevard and 82nd Street.
 Many minor streets, especially downtown, are one-way, with alternate streets going in opposite directions.

-The speed limit within the city is 25 mph, except in the business district and school zones, where it is 20 mph.
+The speed limit within the city is 20 mph.
 Most major thoroughfares and express boulevards have limits of 35 mph, unless otherwise posted.